SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 # We need to keep track of the PID of HAProxy in a file for the restart process.
 # We are forced to do that because the blocking process for S6 is this shell
 # script.
-When we send to S6 a command to restart our process, we will loose
+When we send to S6 a command to restart our process, we will lose
 # the value of the variable pid.
 The pid variable will stay alive until any
 # restart or stop from S6.
 #
-# In the case of the restart need to keep the HAProxy PID to give it back to
+# In the case of a restart we need to keep the HAProxy PID to give it back to
 # HAProxy.
 The comments on the HAProxy command will complete this exaplanation.
 if [ -f /var/run/haproxy.pid ]; then
     HANDOFFPID=`cat /var/run/haproxy.pid`
 fi

-# HAProxy allows to give the PID of current running processes via -sf/-st
+# To kill an old HAProxy and start a new one with minimal outage
-# argument.
-This will allow to start new HAProxy processes and to stop the
+# HAProxy provides the -sf/-st command-line options.
+With these options
-# ones given in argument.
-With this approach, we can warranty a lower outage
+# one can give the PIDs of currently running HAProxy processes at startup.
-# when we restart HAProxy.
-It will stay alive until new processes are ready,
+# This will start new HAProxy processes and when startup is complete
-# once the new processes are ready, the old ones can be stopped.
+# it send FINISH or TERMINATE signals to the ones given in the argument.
 #
-# The HANDOFFPID keep track of the PID of HAProxy.
+# The HANDOFFPID keeps track of the PID of HAProxy.
 We retrieve it from the
 # the file we written the last time we (re)started HAProxy.
 exec haproxy -f /usr/local/etc/haproxy/haproxy.cfg -sf $HANDOFFPID &